FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration: Experiments

 \subsection{Experiment Settings}

-\paragraph{Dataset.} We evaluate \sys on two agent benchmarks: (1) GAIA \citep{mialon2023gaia}: a real-world QA benchmark that evaluates web browsing and general tool-use ability of language models; and (2) BrowseComp-Plus \citep{chen2025browsecomp}: a benchmark derived from BrowseComp \citep{wei2025browsecomp} that measures the ability for agents to browse the web using a fixed, curated corpus.
+\stitle{Dataset.} We evaluate \sys on three agent benchmarks: (1) GAIA \citep{mialon2023gaia}: a real-world QA benchmark that evaluates web browsing and general tool-use of language models; (2) BrowseComp-Plus \citep{chen2025browsecomp}: derived from BrowseComp \citep{wei2025browsecomp}, which measures agents' ability to browse the web using a fixed, curated corpus.
+(3) BigCodeBench \citep{zhuo2024bigcodebench}: a challenging coding benchmark consisting of function-level generation tasks with complex instructions.
+We use the Instruct subset.

-\paragraph{Agents and Collaboration Modules.} For each benchmark, we first instantiate a set of task-specialized agents.
-In GAIA, we utilize four agents: Search Agent, Browser Agent, Reasoning Agent, and Media Inspector Agent.
-In BrowseComp-Plus, we use three agents: Retriever Agent, Document Reader Agent, and Critic Agent.
+\stitle{Agents and Collaboration Modules.} For each benchmark, we first instantiate a set of task-specialized agents.
+In GAIA, we utilize four agents, Search Agent, Browser Agent, Reasoning Agent, and Media Inspector Agent.
+In BrowseComp-Plus, we use three agents, Retriever Agent, Document Reader Agent, and Critic Agent.
+In BigCodeBench, we define two agents, Coding Agent and Verifier Agent.

-To construct collaboration modules, we conduct five rounds of self-play reflection for each benchmark, with each round producing one candidate module.
-We utilize the first 30 questions in the benchmark as a validation set to collect cost estimates and collaboration modules.
-This process yields mainly five distinct modules for GAIA: \textit{interactive search and browse}, \textit{search then browse}, \textit{ensemble search}, \textit{two ensemble reasoning}, and \textit{three ensemble reasoning}.
-For BrowseComp-Plus, it yields four unique modules: \textit{interactive search}, \textit{ensemble interactive search}, \textit{interactive search then critic}, and \textit{ensemble interactive search then critic}, with the final round producing a duplicate\footnote{We provide the prompt for self-play reflection in \Cref{fig:selfplay_prompt} and detailed descriptions of agents and collaboration modules in \Cref{sec:agent_descriptions}}.
+To construct collaboration modules, we conduct five rounds of self-play reflection for each benchmark, with each producing one collaboration module.
+We utilize the first 30 questions in the benchmarks as a validation set to collect cost estimates and collaboration modules while evaluating the remaining questions.
+This process yields five modules for GAIA: \textit{interactive search and browse}, \textit{search then browse}, \textit{ensemble search}, \textit{two ensemble reasoning}, and \textit{three ensemble reasoning}, four modules for BrowseComp-Plus: \textit{interactive search}, \textit{ensemble interactive search}, \textit{interactive search then critic}, and \textit{ensemble interactive search then critic}, and three for BigCodeBench: \textit{code then verify}, \textit{ensemble code then verify}, and \textit{iterative code then verify}.
+Despite running five rounds of self-play reflection for BrowseComp-Plus and BigCodeBench, later rounds yield duplicates, resulting in fewer than five unique modules\footnote{The self-play reflection prompt and module descriptions are in \Cref{fig:selfplay_prompt} and \Cref{sec:agent_descriptions}}.